nitinja/uex-asset-picker/README.md

 ## Customize the extension

 This extension assumes you have a component type `custom-asset` in your page component model, which is mapped to the custom field extension.
-You can edit it in the `src/aem-uex-1/web-src/components/ExtensionRegistration.js` file to map a different component type, or add more extensions to Universal Editor.
+You can edit it in [the extension registration file](src/aem-uex-1/web-src/components/ExtensionRegistration.js) to map a different component type, or add more extensions to Universal Editor.

 ## Typescript support for UI